-- 11.S&P's produces a variety of credit ratings.
+- 13.S&P produces a variety of credit ratings.
 Column 2 of Figure 2 in Appendix 1 shows the relevant credit ratings that may be used by institutions for the calculation of risk weights under the Standardised Approach (SA)6: - Long-term issuer credit ratings7.
-An S&P's issuer credit rating is a forward-looking opinion about an obligor's overall creditworthiness.
+An S&P issuer credit rating is a forward-looking opinion about an obligor's overall creditworthiness.
 This opinion focuses on the obligor's capacity and willingness to meet its financial commitments as they come due.
 It does not apply to any specific financial obligation, as it does not take into account the nature of and provisions of the obligation, its standing in bankruptcy or liquidation, statutory preferences, or the legality and enforceability of the obligation. - Short-term issuer credit ratings4.
 Similar to Long-term issuer credit ratings, but are generally assigned to those obligations considered short-term in the relevant market.
 Short-term ratings are also used to indicate the creditworthiness of an obligor with respect to put features on long-term obligations. - Long-term issue credit ratings.
-An S&P's issue credit rating is a forward-looking opinion about the creditworthiness of an obligor with respect to a specific financial obligation, a specific class of financial obligations, or a specific financial program (including ratings on medium-term note programs and commercial paper programs).
+An S&P issue credit rating is a forward-looking opinion about the creditworthiness of an obligor with respect to a specific financial obligation, a specific class of financial obligations, or a specific financial program (including ratings on medium-term note programs and commercial paper programs).
 It takes into consideration the creditworthiness of guarantors, insurers, or other forms of credit enhancement on the obligation and takes into account the currency in which the obligation is denominated.
-The opinion reflects S&P's view of the obligor's capacity and willingness to meet its financial commitments as they come due, and may assess terms, such as collateral security and subordination, which could affect ultimate payment in the event of default. - Short-term issue credit ratings.
+The opinion reflects S&P view of the obligor's capacity and willingness to meet its financial commitments as they come due, and may assess terms, such as collateral security and subordination, which could affect ultimate payment in the event of default. - Short-term issue credit ratings.
 Similar to Long-term issue credit ratings, but are generally assigned to those obligations considered short-term in the relevant market.
-Short-term ratings are also used to indicate the creditworthiness of an obligor with respect to put features on long-term obligations. - Insurer financial strength ratings (FSR).
-S&P's insurer financial strength rating is a forward-looking opinion about the financial security characteristics of an insurance organization with respect to its ability to pay under its insurance policies and contracts in accordance with their terms.
-Insurer financial strength ratings are also assigned to health maintenance organizations and similar health plans with respect to their ability to pay under their policies and contracts in accordance with their terms.
+Short-term ratings are also used to indicate the creditworthiness of an obligor with respect to put features on long-term obligations. - Long-term financial institution resolution counterparty rating.
+It is a forward-looking opinion about an entity's creditworthiness in reference to the timely fulfilment of the terms of certain financial obligations that may be protected from default within an applicable bailin resolution process.
+This rating type only applies to financial institutions subject to effective bail-in resolution regimes.
+A resolution counterparty rating is either aligned with the issuer credit rating on a financial institution or raised incrementally higher if S&P believes certain categories of designated liabilities have lower default risk than liabilities rated in line with the issuer credit rating.